-Does your home reflect and nurture you?
+Does your home reflect your unique personality?

+Does your home reflect your personality?
 Is your home a true reflection of you?
 If not, why not?
 Now that’s a topic!
 But seriously – does your home reflect you?

 Does it support you emotionally?
 Is it a place where you want to go home to?
 Once at home do you feel protected?
 Never want to leave?
 Is it your sanctuary?
 If not, why not?
 Make it your own – put your own stamp on it, surround yourself with things that you love and toss the rest.
+We are all unique and want to have homes that show our true personality.
+Let your home be your canvas for expressing the artist that is creating the unique being you are.

 Like the comfort food of sticky black rice pudding your home should be a place that nurtures, comforts, and supports you.